areimus/fullstack-sleep/README.md

 - [Download Collection](./postman/sleep-api.postman_collection.json)
   Or manually by importing the file into Postman (**File → Import → Upload Files**).
+- An environment called 'Local Server Testing' is provided which configures Postman to point at the locally running API server.

 > The collection includes pre-configured examples for creating users, logging sleep data, retrieving single day and N-Day reports